 The main cost you’ll hear about is the factoring rate.
 Think of this as the service fee you pay for getting your cash now instead of waiting weeks or months for a client to pay.
 Typically, these rates fall somewhere between 1% and 5% of the invoice’s total value.
 So, for a $10,000 invoice, the rate might be anywhere from $100 to $500.
 The exact percentage isn’t random—it depends on things like the size of your invoices and your clients’ payment history.
 If your agency bills reliable clients who always pay on time, you’ll likely secure a lower rate.

-Monthly Fees vs. Flat Fees
+Choosing Between Monthly and Flat Fees

 The factoring rate is just one piece of the puzzle.
 Some factoring companies use a simple flat-fee structure, where you pay one single, agreed-upon percentage.
 Others use a variable or monthly model, where the fee can increase the longer your client takes to pay the invoice.
 Many companies advertise a low starting rate but have other charges hiding in the fine print.
 These extra costs can add up quickly, so it’s crucial to ask for a full list of all possible fees.
 Don’t be afraid to ask directly what every single charge is for before you commit to anything.